 The current Board composition reflects the Company's commitment to Board diversity.
-Every year, the NC will review the composition of the Board as part of its annual evaluation of the Board's performance and effectiveness.
-The Board currently comprises business leaders and professionals with financial (including accounting), risk management and business management qualifications and backgrounds.
-The Board has Directors with ages ranging from early 40s to more than 70 years old who have served on the Board for different tenures.
+The Board currently comprises business leaders and professionals with financial (including accounting), legal, risk management and business management qualifications and backgrounds.
+The Board has Directors with ages ranging from 30 to early 51 years old who have served on the Board for different tenures.
 The members of the Board with their combined business, management and professional experience, knowledge and expertise, provide the core competencies to allow for diverse and objective perspectives on the Group's business and direction.
 Further information on the individual directors' background, experience and skills can be found in the 'Board of Directors' section in the AR.